obsidian-community/obsidian-hub/00 - Contribute to the Obsidian Hub/03 Contributor Notes/03.02 Design Decisions/Content Comments.md

     - It's important that there are no spaces after the `^`marker, for it to work and display correctly

 ## Agree a standard begin/end prefix for marking 'do not edit' sections

+**Note:** *See [Agree a standard begin/end prefix for marking 'do not edit' sections · Issue #351](https://github.com/obsidian-community/obsidian-hub/issues/351) for discussion and implementation progress on this.*

 We use these markers in Author pages, and they do not seem to be well-understood: